Modern Slavery Statement

 Trivium's business is organised into business units across three main geographic areas.
-Our North & South American operations include 9 production facilities.
-Our European operations include 46 production facilities.
-Our Rest of the World operations include 3 production facilities.
+Our North and South American operations include 10 production facilities.
+Our European, African and Asian operations include 43 production facilities.

-As is to be expected from a large metal packaging manufacturer, Trivium receives a significant amount of materials & services.
+As is to be expected from a large metal packaging manufacturer, Trivium receives a significant amount of materials and services.
 Key supply chains are critical to the business, and as such, are managed as commodities, under the responsibility of global and regional managers.
 Key supply to our process includes: Energy, Raw materials, Packaging and Logistics.
 These commodities have a chosen consolidated number of suppliers who can serve the regions with multi-year service contracts or pricing agreements, which include certain service level agreements and key performance indicators to ensure quality of supply.
-Trivium mainly sources its goods within the EU and US.

 Our Approach and Policies

 We are committed to ensuring that there is no modern slavery in our supply chains or in any part of our business.
-Trivium will support this commitment in its upcoming Code of Conduct to be published during the course of 2020.
-In the meantime, Trivium maintains the standards and principles set out in the Codes of Conduct of both Ardagh Group and Exal Corporation.
+Trivium supports this commitment in its Code of Conduct which was published in 2020.
+Specifically, Trivium is committed to protecting human

 We encourage staff to report any concerns relating to non-compliance with laws (including any modern slavery issues) either directly to management or through a hotline, which is available by phone or online to all staff so that they can report easily and on an anonymous basis, without fear of retaliation or discrimination.